Death certification and cremation forms

 In Northern Ireland

-For Northern Ireland the chief medical officer and coroner have issued formal notifications and letters:
+For Northern Ireland, the legislation to extend the death certification process under COVID has been extended until 24 Sept 2022.
+The chief medical officer and coroner have issued formal notifications and letters:

 - read the letter from the coroners service in Northern Ireland to all doctors about emergency legislation regarding medical certificate of cause of death and coroners.